-Let’s Create a More Caring, Just World Where No One is THE OTHER and We All Belong
+Let’s Create a More Caring, Just World Where No One is The Other and Everyone Belongs

 About the NOZ Campaign

 SHORT VERSION: Othering is judging groups of people — or individuals you believe are part of said groups — as being inherently inferior and/or threatening without knowing anything about the content of their character.
 Belief in The Other…belief in a denigration of “those people”…lies at the heart of most bullying — and worse.
 (Update: Someone wearing Nazi garb or proudly displaying swastika tattoos is showing us their beliefs and thus the content of their character.
 Refusing to accept hateful beliefs and worldviews is not Othering; as paradoxical as it may seem, defending inclusion requires that we not accept or tolerate those who promote Othering and dehumanization.)

 Othering is discrimination against a group(s) of people who are different from the collective social norm or dominant groups in a society.
 The most common ways we humans tend to Other is in the form of racial, religious, gender, age, sexual orientation, class and ethnic identity differences, and being differently abled in comparison to the dominant groups.
 There are more ways we create The Other, but those are the most prevalent and most discussed thus far.

 The Other is created via an us-vs.-them mentality, reinforced by our dominant cultural values of competition over cooperation, rugged individualism and “survival of the fittest” over recognizing our interconnectedness and interdependence.

 Othering is more than simply perceiving people as different; it involves a judgment that groups of humans are inherently inferior, “less than,” and a perceived threat to the dominant group’s way of life in some way.
 This judgement is a degradation and denigration, often leading to bullying, demonization and dehumanization of entire groups of people.
 Othering creates a hierarchy of human value; genocide is the most extreme form of Othering.